-In hot and humid climates, high-mass construction techniques have been historically employed to moderate the heat gain experienced during the hot days.
-This delays and reduces the impact until the nighttime when ventilation strategies during the swing months can cool the interior spaces.
-If adequate mass is incorporated, these strategies are just as effective today, particularly since schools are typically not occupied during evening hours.
+In temperate and mixed climates, high-mass construction techniques can be used to provide both heating and cooling benefits.
+In the winter, internally exposed mass can be used to store passive gain.
+In the warmer months, it can be employed to moderate the heat gain experienced during the hot days, delaying the impact until the nighttime when ventilation strategies could cool the interior spaces.
+If adequate mass is incorporated, these strategies are particularly effective since schools are typically not occupied during evening hours.